Viles Arboretum

 The Viles Arboretum (formerly known as the Pine Tree State Arboretum) 224 acres (90.6 hectares) is a botanical garden and arboretum located in Augusta, Maine, United States, with 5 miles (8 km) of trails, open year round without charge.
 The plant collection contains over 300 species or varieties of trees and shrubs.
 The forested portion of the Arboretum is a certified Tree Farm Demonstration Area containing many of Maine's native trees.

+It is a popular day hiking spot for people of all ages, as well as bird watching.

 The Arboretum's principal tree collections and gardens are as follows: